abyx/octopress/source/_posts/2016-02-03-angular-2-migration-whats-ng-forward.markdown

 This means that while with ng-forward you’re writing services that look like Angular 2, with ng-upgrade you write *actual* Angular 2 services.

-If you're interested in learning more about using ng-upgrade to move your existing code to Angular 2, and learning Angular 2 in general, subscribe to my newsletter and get more posts like these:

-{% render_partial _posts/_partials/cta.markdown %}

 # When should you use it

 First of all, I’ll mention that ng-forward doesn’t support ES5 (yet), so you can only use it if you want to use ES6/TypeScript.